Keto Arepas Recipe (Venezuelan Style) For Breakfast

 Conclusion

-Next time you’re craving something warm, toasty, cheesy, and just a bit crispy—skip the bun, ditch the toast, and go straight for these keto arepas.
+It cuts cravings, keeps meals fun, and makes you feel like you’re not missing out on anything.
+Next time you want something toasty, cheesy and a little crispy… skip the bun, ditch the toast, and reach straight for these keto arepas.

 Print